 - Three movements from a Bach suite memorized

-- A complete sonata: Brahms, Beethoven, Shostakovich, or comparable work
+- One movement of a sonata: Brahms, Beethoven, Shostakovich, or comparable work

 - A work or movement composed post-1960

 - First two movements of Dittersdorf, Koussevitzky, Vanhal, or Bottesini concerto, memorized

 - Two movements of an unaccompanied Bach cello suite, memorized

 Substitutions of equal level/ability may be made with a prior consultation with Prof. Bridget Kibbey (firstname.lastname@example.org).

 - One Schmidt étude